Help with Enrolling

 Enrolling into subjects means that you are committing yourself to study by selecting your classes and you will need to pay the associated fees.

-What is an enrolment type?
+What is an application type?

 |STANDARD||Applicants are automatically accepted into the course and only need to enrol into subjects.|